If you're a user who wants to reset a computer that runs Windows 10, see Recovery options in Windows 10.

 The following Push-button reset features are available to users with Windows 10 PCs and devices:

-- Refresh your PC Fixes software problems by reinstalling the OS while preserving the user data, user accounts, and important settings.
+- Keep my files Fixes software problems by reinstalling the OS while preserving the user data, user accounts, and important settings.
 All other preinstalled customizations are restored to their factory state.
 In Windows 10, this feature no longer preserves user-acquired Windows apps.

-- Reset your PC Prepares the PC for recycling or for transfer of ownership by reinstalling the OS, removing all user accounts and contents (e.g. data, Windows desktop applications, and Universal Windows apps), and restoring preinstalled customizations to their factory state.
+- Remove everything Prepares the PC for recycling or for transfer of ownership by reinstalling the OS, removing all user accounts and contents (e.g. data, Windows desktop applications, and Universal Windows apps), and restoring preinstalled customizations to their factory state.

 - Bare metal recovery Restores the default or preconfigured partition layout on the system disk, and reinstalls the OS and preinstalled customizations from external media.